jonallured/shrt/README.md

 ## But wait, where are the stats??

-Here's the great thing about this aproach - Apache is really good at writing log files, so if you want to know how many time a particular redirect has been used, you simply parse those logs.
+Here's the great thing about this approach - Apache is really good at writing log files, so if you want to know how many time a particular redirect has been used, you simply parse those logs.
 Take a look at the `report.rb` script and you'll see what I use.

 ## This is weird and bitly is free...